MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 - **Product category** – Show one, multiple, or all product categories.
 - **Transaction date** – Show transaction data by date.
 You can select dates in the calendar, enter them manually, or select ranges of dates.

-To clear previous selections, hover over the category name, and then select the eraser symbol on the right.
+To clear previous selections, hover over the category name, and then select the Clear selections icon (the eraser symbol).
 Note that one value must be selected for the **Aggregation level** option.

 ## KPI charts